 Because transmission fluid is meant to last more than 30,000 it should not be low unless there is a leak.
-Further, if the colour appears dull then oxidation has probably taken place.
+Further, if the color appears dull then oxidation has probably taken place.
 This means it’s time to change the fluid.

+b].
 Cater for the engine coolant levels.

 The transmission depends on the engine coolant and transmission fluid to keep temperatures at a manageable level.
 How does this relate?
 Well, if the engine is functioning properly, it supplies power that pumps transmission fluid through out the transmission system.

 If the engine’s coolant is insufficient, the engine will overheat hence increasing the transmission’s temperatures.
 In case the transmission overheats before the engine, there will be bigger and more costly problems.

 There are various types of transmission fluids in the market.
 They are meant to serve different types of Vehicles.
 Basically because each drive train will function differently depending on whether it’s an all-WD, 4-WD or 2-WD.
 Ensure that the one you’re using is the right one for your type of drive train.